 - i.
 Sometimes, a person brings a legal action for breach of contract and proves that breach has actually occurred but he has not in fact suffered any real damage and fails to prove that any actual damages have been suffered.
 In such a situation, injured party is awarded nominal damages. - ii.
 Such damages are awarded simply to recognize the right of the injured party to claim damages, and are of very small amount.
 It is awarded just to establish the right to decree for the breach of contract.
 The amount may be a rupee or even 10 paise.

 Example: A contracted to purchase 'LML Scooter' from B, a dealer, for Rs.25,000.
 But A failed to purchase the Scooter.
-However, B could sell the Scooter to Z for Rs.25,000 i.e. without any loss or profit.
-Here if B makes a claim upon A for breach of contract, he will be entitled to nominal damages only.
+However, B could sell the To be Scooter to Z for Rs.25,000 i.e. without any loss or profit.
+Here if B

-- Sometimes the contracting parties may agree to pay certain sum of money in case of breach of contract by either party. - ii.
+- i.
+Sometimes the contracting parties may agree to pay certain sum of money in case of breach of contract by either party. - ii.
 The sum so specified is the maximum amount aggrieved party can claim as compensation subject to discretion of Court. - iii.
 It is not necessary to prove that actual damages have been caused or not. - iv.
 It may be termed as either 'liquidated damages' or 'penalty' depending upon the purpose to fix the sum. - v.
 At the time contract is entered into, it appears that if contract is breached, damage will occur.
 But amount of damage is uncertain.
-Parties agree upon the amount that will be paid by defaulting party to other.
+Parties agree upon the amount that will be paid by defaultine To be continued to other.

 - vi.
 If sum so specified is reasonable and fair pre-estimate of damage likely to result due to breach, it is called "Liquidated damages." - vii.
 If sum so specified is extravagant and unconscionable as compared to the greatest possible loss conceivable then it is "penalty. - viii.
 The purpose of fixing a sum as 'liquidated damages' is to compensate the injured party for the loss to be incurred by the breach of the other party.
 Thus it is an estimate of the loss to be caused by non-performance of the contract. - ix.
-The purpose of providing a 'penalty' in a contract is to discourage a party from breaching it and to provide a special punishment if the contract is breached any way.
-Thus it is a sum which has no relation to the probable loss.

-- 5. Liquidated damages and penalty: But the sum named in the contract is not awarded as damages.
+The purpose of providing a 'penalty' in a contract is to discourage a party from breaching it and to provide a special punishment To be continued contract is breached any way.
+Thus it is a sum which has no relation x.
+But the sum named in the contract is not awarded as damages.
 It is left to the court to ascertain the actual loss.
-However it does not exceed the sum named in the contract. - The courts in India allow only reasonable compensation not exceeding the specified sum (Sec.
+However it does not exceed the sum named in the contract.

+The courts in India allow only reasonable compensation not exceeding the specified sum (Sec.
 74).
-Penalty is also allowed in appropriate circumstances. - Under English law, liquidated damages are enforceable but not penalty. - Example: A agreed to sell his house to B for Rs.1,05,000.
+Penalty is also allowed in appropriate circumstances.

+Under English law, liquidated damages are enforceable but not penalty.
+Example: A agreed to sell his house to B for Rs.1,05,000.
 It is further provided that on the breach of contract, the defaulting party will pay Rs.10,000 as damages to the other.
 B has broken the contract and A resold the house for Rs.1,04,000.
 A sued B and claimed Rs.10,000.
-It was held that A cannot recover Rs.10,000 as liquidated damages or penalty.
-He could only get the actual loss suffered by him i.e. Rs.1000.
+It was held that A cannot To be recover Rs.10,000 as liquidated damages or penalty.
+He could only continued